woogieboogie-jl/woogieboogie-jl/README.md

 - 👋 Hi, I’m @woogieboogie
-- 🌱 Currently In Blockchain, studied Architecture, sometimes code to work efficiently
+- 🌱 Currently In Blockchain, studied Architectural Engineering and Computer Science in Bachelors, sometimes code to work efficiently
 - 📫 Works as Product Owner at [Xangle]([url](https://xangle.io/)) and sometimes do Research(In-general, DeFi-rel Infrastructures - like LSDs, staking, etc..)
 - Some of my current researches are: [Liquid Staking Competition Set to Heat Up After Shanghai ]( https://xangle.io/en/research/detail/1129), [Exploring Liquid Staking: A Comprehensive Guide to Understanding the Concept](https://xangle.io/en/research/detail/1070)